 Urine cortisol measurement is the preferred screening test for Cushing's syndrome and for the diagnosis of pseudo-hyperaldosteronism.

-Cortisol is a steroid hormone released from the adrenal cortex when stimulated by the secretion of the cortical epinephrine hormone (ACTH) from the anterior pituitary gland.
+Cortisol is a steroid hormone released from the adrenal cortex when stimulated by the secretion of the adrenocorticotropic hormone (ACTH) from the anterior pituitary gland.
 Most of the blood circulating cortisol is bound to the globin binding cortisol and albumin.
 Less than 5 to 10% of total cortisol in the blood circulates "free" or unconjugated, thus filtering through the kidneys into the urine.

 Although urinary cortisol may be less than 5% of circulating cortisol, the amount of filtration follows the pattern of cortisol secretion from the adrenal cortex.
-As cortisol is secreted on a daily basis, a 24-hour urine sample contains cortisol at both the peak of its secretion and at its lower secretion point and thus constitutes a more accurate (than its blood count) measurement for diagnosis or exclusion of Cushing's syndrome, in which high levels of cortisol are constantly secreted.
+As cortisol is secreted on a daily basis, a 24-hour urine sample contains cortisol at both the peak of its secretion and at its lower secretion point and thus constitutes a more accurate (than its blood measurement) for diagnosis or exclusion of Cushing's syndrome, in which high levels of cortisol are constantly secreted.

 Possible Interpretations of Pathological Values